Physical Therapy Assistant Schools

 Pay will depend on position, education, experience, geographic location, and work setting.
-But according to US estimates, the median wage was $58,040 in 2018.
-And the top 10 percent of earners made $79,810 and up.*
+But according to US estimates, the median wage was $61,180.* And the top 10 percent of earners made $80,170 and up.

 What are the Requirements for this Occupation?